Skip to content

 Additional Tips for a Successful Formula Switch

-Recognizing Normal vs. Concerning Side Effects When Switching Formula
+Recognizing Normal vs. Concerning Adjustment Periods When Switching Formula

-Switching your baby’s formula can come with a few minor side effects as their little digestive system gets used to something new.
+Switching your baby’s formula can come with an adjustment period as their little digestive system gets used to something new.
 Most of these are totally normal and usually settle down within a few days to a week.
 Knowing what to expect — and when to reach out — can make the whole process a lot less stressful.

 What’s Normal When Switching Baby Formula